Project introduction

 Tirohanga whānui kaupapa – project overview

-We're making State Highway 2 (SH2) between Waihī and Ōmokoroa safer for everyone who uses this road.
+We're making State Highway 2 (SH2) between Waihī and Ōmokoroa safer for everyone who uses this increasingly busy road.
 Work to improve this 40km corridor, including road and shoulder widening, installing a wide centreline, flexible road safety barriers in high-risk areas, and intersection improvements, has been underway since 2019.
-The safety of the road will be boosted further with the installation of flexible median barriers and additional intersection upgrades to provide safe turnaround points between Tetley Road and Esdaile Road.

-The design solutions and improvements included in this project are about keeping people safe, the work we are doing is proven to save lives and reduce the risk of crashes.
+The design solutions and improvements we’ve investigated and selected for SH2 will help to keep people safe.
+The work we are doing will save lives and reduce the risk of crashes.
+The evidence tells us this.

 What we are doing